-The PhD seminar provides a friendly environment in which research students can develop contacts with academics and other researchers in the field and gain experience in presenting their research.
-Candidates present a topic of their choice (e.g., their envisaged PhD topic, a chapter of their PhD, a recent paper, etc.) before a panel of outstanding professors of EU criminal law, members of ECLAN.
-They then receive their comments, feedback and suggestions on their research.
+Candidates present a topic of their choice (e.g., their envisaged PhD topic, a chapter of their PhD, a recent paper, etc.) before a panel of outstanding professors of EU criminal law and members of ECLAN.
+They then receive comments, feedback and suggestions on their research.
 Finally, the floor is open for debate.

 Irene Wieczorek , PhD researcher, describes her experience of the PhD Seminar :